strikeriv/CSCE-44303---Cryptography/README.md

 This repo contains my solutions to projects within the CSCE 44303 class.

-## Running a Project
+## Running the Project

-To run a project, follow these steps:
+To run the project, follow these steps:

-- `cd` to the correct folder
 - `bun install` to install the required packages
-- `npm run dev` to start the program
+- `bun run dev` to start the program

+You can now navigate to each of the different projects.